Unmissable churches and chapels along the North Wales Way.

 One the most atmospheric is St Michael Llandre, set at the head of a scenic valley, with an ancient lychgate straddling a small stream and a wonderful woodland Poetry Path.
 Its steeply wooded churchyard retains a 2,000 year old yew tree and many fine beeches.
 Perfect for a picnic.

-Head on back up the Coastal Way and you’ll easily spot St Michael Eglwysfach, with its impressive 18th lychgate and striking interior.
-It tells the fascinating tale of the post RS Thomas who was vicar here between 1955 and 1967 when, with help from his artist wife Mildred Elsi Eldridge, he decided to redecorate the interior, bringing high drama and striking design to the Victorian church.
+Head on back up the Coastal Way and you’ll easily spot St Michael Eglwysfach, with its impressive lychgate and striking interior.
+It tells the fascinating tale of the poet RS Thomas who was vicar here between 1955 and 1967 when, with help from his artist wife Mildred Elsi Eldridge, he decided to redecorate the interior, bringing high drama and striking design to the Victorian church.
 Plaques were removed from the walls, the 19th century pews were thrown out and all the woodwork was painted matt black.
 They also introduced two hanging iron coronae, made by Alan Knight, blacksmith c1960.

 Enter Gwynedd and one of Wales most iconic survivals greets visitors to the first church in this rich historic county.